School Bus Safety Week is held the third full week of October each year

 - Stay in your seat until the bus comes to a complete stop and only get off the bus at your school or at your stop.
 Let the bus driver know if you missed your stop or if your parent/guardian is not at the stop waiting for you if that is your routine.

 The motoring public can do their part by watching out for students travelling to school or to their bus stop and to stay alert while driving.
-When approaching a stopped school bus loading or unloading students at a bus stop, please stop when the overhead red flashing lights on and stop arm is fully actuated.
+When approaching a stopped school bus loading or unloading students at a bus stop, please stop when the overhead red flashing lights are on and stop arm is fully actuated.
 It is the law and is critical for the safety and security of students.

 Together we can keep students safe on and around the school bus every week of the school year!